andycroll/andycroll.com/_posts/2021/2021-11-15-dont-use-floats-use-ruby-money-for-representing-currency.md

 The `money` gem provides additional benefits as well as enforcing the well-worn recommendations for underlying data structures.
 It provides a simple, yet sophisticated, battle-tested, “value object” pattern—like all the best gems—for monetary amounts and currencies.

-It has a sophisticated implementation of `#format` that works with the standard ruby internationalisation (i18n) backend to properly (and flexibly) display monetary amounts as strings.
+It has a sophisticated implementation of `#format` that works with the standard Ruby internationalisation (i18n) backend to properly (and flexibly) display monetary amounts as strings.

 You can also easily convert currencies using the built-in [currency exchange](https://github.com/RubyMoney/money#currency-exchange) functionality, for which you can provide your own rates or link to a number of regularly updated currency rate services.